NREL/floris/docs/source/theory.rst

 Gauss Curl Hybrid Model
 =======================

-The Gauss-Curly-Hybrid model combines with gaussian wake models to model second-order effects of wake steering using curl-based methods
+The Gauss-Curly-Hybrid model combines with Gaussian wake models to model second-order effects of wake steering using curl-based methods, as described in:

 1. King, J., Fleming, P., King, R., Martínez-Tossas, L. A., Bay, C. J, Mudafort, R., and Simley, E.: Controls-Oriented Model for Secondary